-You can change your dating strategies all you like, but Your Love Imprint will still keep you stuck in the same patterns blocking you from your soulmate.
+You can change your dating strategies all you like, but Your Love Imprint will keep you stuck in the same patterns blocking you from your soulmate relationship.

-If you’re interested in discovering the language of Your Love Imprint and how you can transform it, join us for Your Love Imprint® Session.
-During this private session, we will diagnose your unique pattern blocking you from long-lasting love and share with you our approach for transforming your heartache and open the door to a new type of love – one where you can count on your partner as sure as you know the sun will rise tomorrow.
+Join us for Your Love Imprint® Session.
+During this private session, we will diagnose your unique pattern blocking you from long-lasting love and share with you our approach for transforming your heartache and opening the door to a new type of love – one where you can count on your partner as sure as you know the sun will rise tomorrow.

 Orna and Matthew Walters are Soulmate Coaches who have been featured guest experts on Bravo’s THE MILLIONAIRE MATCHMAKER and have helped thousands around the globe create lasting love.
 They uncover subconscious blocks to love so that you can select an ideal partner to share your life with.
 Follow them on Twitter, Facebook, and Instagram.